secure-foundations/riptide-verification/README.md

-FlowCert: Translation Validation for RipTide
+WaveCert: Translation Validation for RipTide
 ---

 This project is a translation validation tool for the [RipTide](https://doi.org/10.1109/MICRO56248.2022.00046)